LayerManager/layman/doc/rest.md

 - *title*
 - *description*
 - *crs*, string, e.g. `EPSG:3857`, supported EPSG codes are defined by [LAYMAN_INPUT_SRS_LIST](./env-settings.md#LAYMAN_INPUT_SRS_LIST)
-   - Taken into account only if `file` is provided.
+   - Supported only if `file` is provided.
 - *style*, style file
    - SLD or QML style file (recognized by the root element of XML: `StyledLayerDescriptor` or `qgis`)
      - QML style for raster data file is not supported